jeremymaya/herokufy-dotnet/README.md

     }
     ```

-7. Either run migration or update command remotely with the Heroku Postgres connection string.
+7. Run migration command remotely with the Heroku Postgres connection string.

     Your deployed web app should now work with Heroku Postgres! 🎉